 There are many reasons to tackle mental health issues, trauma, violence, isolation, and disconnection in our society.
 How we treat others in our culture illustrates our level of consciousness, and more importantly, our capacity for empathy.
 If we don’t take action to raise our communities’ emotional and social intelligence, violence, separation, and suffering will likely only continue to permeate.
 When we make true connections with one another, we thrive.
 When we work together to creatively solve problems, we collectively build our resiliency.
 In doing so, we effect long-term positive change amidst our culture, societal conditions, perspectives, and belief systems.

-As Kayana came home and devoted her life to youth empowerment services (she is currently managing community organizations in Detroit), Nadine brought the healing arts program to Los Angeles and founded True Connection 501c3 in 2012.
-Leaders and volunteers in education, mental health, and wellness came together to further develop and enhance the curriculum.
-Character development became a focal aspect, as well as digging into core values, beliefs, and goals.
-For five years, Mia Eden, Healing Arts Program Director, served youth in afterschool and community programs throughout LA, Compton, and Watts.
+True Connection 501c3 was founded in 2012.
+Leaders in education, mental health, and wellness came together to serve youth in after school and community programs throughout LA, Compton, and Watts.
 Volunteers served The Children’s Institute; YMCA; The Mar Vista Family Center; The Salvation Army; Grand View Elementary; and The Mauli Ola Foundation, and they collaborated with the Boxberry School in Oxford, Maine.
 They also trained teachers in Honduras with the help of the Humanity & Hope United Foundation to serve three schools in rural communities.